* Report says the greater the exports, the more benefits

 cooking," the study found.

-Leading U.S. lawmakers challenging gas exports honed in on
+Leading U.S. lawmakers challenging gas exports homed in on

 the report's findings that prices would rise.

-Senator Ron Wyden, an Oregon Democrat and the incoming
+at home," said Senator Ron Wyden, an Oregon Democrat and the

 Although energy costs will rise for some households, the